-Our main research focus is on elucidation of the pathophysiology of primary dystonia through the investigations of its neuroimaging, neuropathological, clinical, genetic and environmental correlates.
-We are also interested in comparisons of imaging features of dystonia with other movement disorders, such as essential tremor and Parkinson’s disease.
+Our main research focus is on elucidation of the pathophysiology of isolated focal dystonia through the investigations of its neuroimaging, neuropathological, clinical, genetic, and environmental correlates.
+We are also interested in comparisons of neural features of dystonia with other movement disorders, such as essential tremor and Parkinson’s disease.

-Our recent research direction includes studies on functional and structural connectome of high frequency networks in epilepsy.
+Our recent research direction includes studies of high frequency functional connectome in epilepsy.

 Using multi-disciplinary approach and novel technologies, we are developing a better understanding of normal and diseased states of the central nervous system, which will ultimately help develop new therapeutic options for patients with movement disorders and epilepsy.

-The Dystonia and Motor Control Laboratory is funded by the National Institute on Deafness and other Communication Disorders, National Institutes of Health.
-Click here to read more
+The Dystonia and Motor Control Laboratory is funded by the National Institute on Deafness and other Communication Disorders, National Institute of Neurological Disorders and Stroke, National Institutes of Health.